Blaise-Shyaka/ruby-enumerable-methods/README.md

 # Advanced Building Blocks: Ruby-Enumerable-methods

 Welcome to our project "Advanced Building Blocks:Enumerable Methods".
-The purpose of this project was to develop our own implementation of some of the Enumerable methods such as `each`,`inject`,`none`,`.
+The purpose of this project was to develop our own implementation of some of the Enumerable methods such as `each`, `each_with_index`, `map`, `inject`,`none?`,`count`, `all?`, `any?` and `select`.

 ## Built With

 - Ruby
 - Visual Studio Code
+- Rubocop

 ### Setup

+- You must have Ruby and Bundler (`gem install bundler`) installed (>=2.7.0).
+- Then, clone the repo with `git clone https://github.com/Blaise-Shyaka/ruby-enumerable-methods`.
-You must have Ruby installed.
-Then, go to the project folder and type in `ruby bubble_sort.rb`.
+- Then, go to the project folder (cd into it, if you are in an Unix-like Operating System).
+- Install the dependencies by typing in `bundle install` in the command line.
+- Run the project by typing in: `ruby enumerables.rb` in the command line.
+- Note: There is a file called `tests.rb`.
+You should uncomment the lines related to the method that you want to test and then type `ruby tests.rb` to see the output of the tests for our methods.

 ## Authors